hnjfri/house-judiciary-hearings/README.md

 # House Judiciary Committee Hearing Analysis Tool

 This tool efficiently scrapes House Judiciary Committee hearing transcripts from the official GovInfo website and generates detailed attendance records for legislators using AI analysis.
-The tool processes all 28 actual Judiciary Committee hearings in the 119th Congress with optimized API usage and smart filtering.
+The tool processes all actual Judiciary Committee hearings in the 119th Congress with optimized API usage and smart filtering.

 **OPTIMIZED**: Uses the free GovInfo API for hearing discovery and simple text filtering, only calling the expensive Anthropic API for final data extraction from confirmed Judiciary hearings.

 ## Features:
 - **Efficient Discovery**: Uses free GovInfo API with precise search queries to find only actual Judiciary Committee hearings
 - **Smart Filtering**: Simple text validation eliminates false positives without expensive AI calls
-- **Optimized AI Usage**: Anthropic API only called for final data extraction from confirmed hearings (28 calls vs 50+ previously)
+- **Optimized AI Usage**: Anthropic API only called for final data extraction from confirmed hearings
 - **Attendance Tracking**: Generates detailed attendance records for specific legislators
 - **Batch Processing**: Processes hearings in configurable batches with progress tracking
 - **Resumption Support**: Can be interrupted and resumed without losing progress